 This Christmas, B Corp Australia urges us to look deeper into the products we buy, and pick up our gifts from Good businesses.

 They have created a shopping list of delightful options, including three wonderful Goodsmiths.
-You can check out their full list here; all places which have undergone a rigorous assessment before becoming accredited.
+You can check out a list of B Corps gifts here.
+All the businesses mentioned have undergone a rigorous assessment before becoming accredited.
 Find out more below about three of these Good businesses that are both social enterprises and B Corps, and Goodsmiths to boot!

 Monochrome Coffee Co. are the best type of coffee snob – they really care that every cup creates an impact beyond being just a caffeine hit.

 Out to empower people to change the world, the profits from their fair-trade, organic beans fund educational programs in Tanzania, enabling kids to live extraordinary lives and grow to be leaders in their communities.